 This section explains our responsibilities for our financial affairs and how we make sure we fulfil them.

 Our responsibilities

 We must:

-- Make arrangements for our financial affairs to be managed properly and for one of our officers to be responsible for managing those affairs, that officer is Accountancy services manager. - Manage our affairs to use our resources economically, efficiently and effectively, and to protect our assets. - Approve the Statement of accounts.
+• Make arrangements for our financial affairs to be managed properly and for one of our officers to be responsible for managing those affairs, that officer is Accountancy services manager.